Paiheng Xu

 ---|---|

-Mar 2024 | Our survey on Large Language Models and Causal Inference is online now.
-Feedback is welcomed. |
+Mar 2025 | Our survey on Large Language Models and Causal Inference is accepted to the Findings of NAACL 2025. |

 Jan 2024 | Our paper Twitter social mobility data reveal demographic variations in social distancing practices during the COVID-19 pandemic is available on Scientific Reports! |